Metron-Project/metron-project.github.io/blog/2026-09-01-august-update/index.md

 **EUR/ITL currencies and language filtering.** New `EUR`/`ITL` currency choices and a `COUNTRIES` setting support non-USD pricing, and the series list gained language filter chips. `alt_names` and `language` are exposed through the admin, forms, filters, and the Publisher/Series API serializers and templates, with a GIN trigram index on `Publisher.alt_names` so alternate-name search stays fast, and both web and API search now match against `alt_names` alongside `name`.

+## API Response Caching

+**Redis-backed caching for read endpoints.** Detail responses now cache under a self-versioning key derived from the object's `modified` timestamp, so writes invalidate automatically with no explicit cache-busting.
+List responses cache under a per-model version counter, bumped by the same modified-cascade signals already used elsewhere in the app (extended to cover Publisher/Imprint/Universe/Series/Arc/Character/Team/Issue, plus a new Credits → Issue cascade).
+User-scoped endpoints — Collection, PullList, WishList, ReadingList — are intentionally excluded from list caching so one user's data can't leak into another's cached response.
+Every cached response now also carries an `X-Cache: HIT`/`MISS` header.

+**Shaking out staleness and collision bugs.** Rolling caching out surfaced a run of edge cases, now fixed: embedded fields (like Issue's nested Series/Publisher/Imprint names) that didn't cascade a `modified` bump onto the cached parent; a Series-rename dependency on `IssueViewSet` that was over-broad enough to invalidate every cached issue on any unrelated issue edit in the series; a cache-key collision between an object's own `retrieve` response and a detail-scoped list action (e.g. `/character/<id>/issue_list/`) that could return one endpoint's cached response for the other; further key collisions across pagination pages and request hosts; a `condition()`-wrapped method that silently rebound `request` to the viewset instance instead of the real DRF request; a race that could cache an issue with an empty role list; and a deleted-publisher cache hit that kept returning 200 instead of 404 until the list-cache TTL expired.

+## Ratings

+**Average series rating.** Series detail pages now show an aggregate rating across all of a series' issues, alongside the existing per-issue ratings.

+**Fractional star fill.** The star rating display now renders a partially-filled star for decimal averages instead of rounding to the nearest whole star — a 3.4 average now shows roughly 40% of the fourth star filled in.

+## New Series Genres

+Four new genres are now available for tagging series:

+- **Action** - Comics which focus on physical action, often with violence.
+- **Adventure** - Comics which focus on a character, or multiple characters, who embark on a quest or mission.
+- **Drama** - Comics which have a more serious tone to them.
+- **Mystery** - Comics which focus on solving a crime or mystery.

 ## API Improvements

 **Collection add/remove endpoints.** `POST /api/collection/add/` adds an issue to a user's collection without marking it as read, and `DELETE /api/collection/{id}/` removes an item — closing the gap where PullList and WishList already had add/remove endpoints but Collection did not.